Last week, the Men's Health Films video team descended upon my home in Spokane, Washington to film me on my home turf doing “what I do”.

 9:14: I glance at my Timex watch.
 I haven't really mentioned this to many folks but, along with continuing to race for the Spartan pro team I will be racing in professional obstacle course racing and triathlon for the world famous Team Timex this year.
 In the year 2000, Team Sports, Inc., an established professional cycling team management firm, sat down with the marketing team at Timex to create a first-of-its-kind, world class, triathlon team, with the mission of supporting athletes who strive to push the limits of the mind and body, and the Timex Multisport Team was born.
 Over 17 years have gone by and the passion and strength of the Timex Team is greater than ever.
 I used to race for this team back in my Ironman triathlon days, and now I'm back, baby.
 Follow the Ben Greenfield Fitness calendar to see which races I'll be at (which will include the Wildflower triathlon and Malibu triathlon).

-9:22: You see me with a blue mask on my face while working out on the LiveO2 adaptive contrast unit, which allows me to rapidly switch between breathing oxygen enriched air and hypoxic, oxygen void air that simulates over 10,000 feet of elevation.
+9:22: You see me with a blue mask on my face while working out on the LiveO2 adaptive contrast unit (save $300 with code BEN), which allows me to rapidly switch between breathing oxygen enriched air and hypoxic, oxygen void air that simulates over 10,000 feet of elevation.
 In one 15 minute workout, I can pump anywhere between 200-400% more dissolved oxygen into your blood plasma – and the net effect of this workout lasts for several days.
-It’s the equivalent of spending nearly an entire day in a hyperbaric oxygen therapy chamber, a strategy many folks in the anti-aging community are now doing to heal the body faster and to increase mitochondrial density.
+It's the equivalent of spending nearly an entire day in a hyperbaric oxygen therapy chamber, a strategy many folks in the anti-aging community are now doing to heal the body faster and to increase mitochondrial density.
 A sample 15 minute workout on this would be, for example, a five minute warmup at hypoxia, ten 30 seconds efforts of 15 seconds of hypoxic sprints followed by 15 seconds of hyperoxic sprints with 30 seconds of recovery, and a final 2 minute hyperoxic sprint.
 Similar the isometric training I told you about earlier, this allows me to “get in and get out” of my workout quickly, getting the equivalent of several hours of endurance training in one fell swoop that does, admittedly, take me into a brief journey to a pretty intense pain cave.